How to fix a wrong first impression? Do I have a second chance to make a first impression?

 First, forgive yourself!
 We all make mistakes, and we all have “off” days.
 The way you go about making right by those affected and growing from your fault says more about you as a person and a professional than your original mistake.

 Once you have let go of the self-judgment that is holding you back, do your homework!
-Analyze the situation that you found yourself in and understand how the other parties involved may feel.
+Analyze the wrong first impression you made and the situation that you found yourself in, and understand how the other parties involved may feel.
 Ask yourself some tough questions about what exactly happened, the consequences, and how it could have gone better.
 This can help lead you through understanding the details of what went wrong in the encounter.

-Now that you are clear on the mistakes you may have made, apologize!
+Now that you are clear on the mistakes and the wrong first impression you may have made, apologize!
 The trick here is to actually BE sorry.
-Express your regret around the situation with honesty and humility.
+Express your regret about the situation with honesty and humility.
 This is the first step to gaining back trust and accepting forgiveness.

 Now claim the blame!
 Own the mistakes you made and take responsibility for your actions.
-It is very important not to get defensive and make excuses.
+It is very important not to get defensive and make excuses for your wrong first impression.
 By being transparent and admitting to your faults, you will continue building trust and showing those around you that you do not operate from the ego.

-Now that you have said your part, listen.
-Take in what others might have to say in response to your ask of forgiveness.
-Resist getting defensive and justifying your behavior to their response as they have the right to express their disappointment or point of view of the situation.
+Now that you have said your part listen.
+Take in what others might have to say in response to your wrong first impression and your ask for forgiveness.
+Resist getting defensive and justifying your behavior to their response, as they have the right to express their disappointment or point of view of the situation.

-Maybe the hardest step for many: patience.
-Regaining the trust of others takes patience, perseverance, and most of all, time.
-It is unreasonable to expect others to immediately regain trust in you.
+Maybe the hardest step for many is patience.
+Regaining the trust of others takes patience, perseverance, and, most of all, time.
+It is unreasonable to expect others to regain trust in you immediately.
 Allow them the time they need, or you risk undermining the process.